solana-labs/solana/docs/src/cli/transfer-tokens.md

+---
-# Send and Receive Tokens
+title: Send and Receive Tokens
+---

 This page decribes how to receive and send SOL tokens using the command line tools with a command line wallet such as a [paper wallet](../paper-wallet/README.md), a [file system wallet](../file-system-wallet/README.md), or a [hardware wallet](../hardware-wallets/README.md).
 Before you begin, make sure you have created a wallet and have access to its address (pubkey) and the signing keypair.
 Check out our
 [conventions for entering keypairs for different wallet types](../cli/conventions.md#keypair-conventions).

 ## Testing your Wallet